trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 On some architectures, patching can be really easy since you just patch the instruction you want to trace with a jump to a piece of "trampoline" code which has your instrumentation, and then the original instruction and a jump back.

-It's much harder on x86 since instructions are variable length, so if you just patch a jump over a target instruction, occasionally that'll cause problems since some other instruction jumps to a later instruction your longer jump had to stomp over.
+It's much harder on x86 since instructions are variable length, so if you just patch a jump over a target instruction, occasionally that'll cause problems since some other instruction jumps to an instruction your longer jump had to stomp over.

 People have invented all kinds of clever tricks to get around these issues including "instruction punning" where you put your patch code at addresses which are also valid x86 nop or trap instructions.
-E9Patch implements very advanced versions of these such that the patching should basically always work.
+E9Patch implements very advanced versions of these tricks such that the patching should basically always work.

 It comes with an API as well as a tool called [E9Tool](https://github.com/GJDuck/e9patch/blob/master/doc/e9tool-user-guide.md) which lets you patch using a command line interface: